Jyot-Shah/WanderLust/README.md

 ## Support

-For issues and questions, please open an issue on GitHub or contact the project maintainer.
+For questions or issues, please open an issue on GitHub or mail to **jyotshah1595@gmail.com**.